SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/ptype.md

 ### basics

-»⟮A positional element⟯« is an element that goes somewhere relative to a heart.
+»⟮A positional element⟯« is a catenative item in a certain catenative compositing pprocess.
 ⟮＿positional element＿⟯ = {⟮＿affix＿⟯, ⟮＿adposition＿⟯, ⟮＿clitic＿⟯}

 ### ptype